 At the end of your time in the our lab (at least two semesters), you will walk away with a letter of recommendation, professional skills, a better understanding of research in psychology, networking, and career exploration (to name a few).

-If all this sounds right up your alley, please complete the application form below and we will respond within 24-48 hours.
+If all this sounds right up your alley, please complete the application form below and we will get back to you with next steps.